Bias/Hate Crimes FAQ for Students

 If I do make a formal report with the University, do I have to go to the police?

-No, but if you decide to report it to the police, the University will accompany you to local law enforcement.
+No, but if you decide to report it to the police, University staff will accompany you to local law enforcement.
 Fordham University encourages any student who is the victim of an alleged crime to notify the Department of Public Safety immediately and to work with them to report the alleged crime to local law enforcement.
 In certain cases, the University is required by statute to notify local law enforcement.
 Students always have the right to report any alleged crime to law enforcement directly.

 Do other people have to know about the incident?